What is the Weather Like in Wallis and Futuna in May?

 The surrounding South Pacific waters remain beautifully warm at roughly 29°C (84.2°F) in May, making them excellent for snorkelling, swimming and other marine activities.

-Coral-rich lagoons and sheltered beaches provide outstanding opportunities to enjoy the islands' marine environment as the tradewinds begin to strengthen later in the season.
+Coral-rich reefs and sheltered lagoon beaches provide outstanding opportunities to enjoy the islands' marine environment as the tradewinds begin to strengthen later in the season.

 Hours of Sun in May